 There must be pitchers that have no-hit the Mets, right?

 You are correct.
-Seven pitchers have thrown no-hitters against the Mets during their years of existence.
-Sandy Koufax, Jim Bunning, Bob Moose, Bill Stoneman, Ed Halicki and Darryl Kile no-hit the Mets before Santana’s no-no, and one pitcher has done it since: Chris Heston.
+Seven pitchers threw no-hitters against the Mets during the tenure of the streak.
+Sandy Koufax, Jim Bunning, Bob Moose, Bill Stoneman, Ed Halicki and Darryl Kile no-hit the Mets before Santana’s no-no, and two pitchers have done it since: Chris Heston and Max Scherzer.

-Click here for more details on these games.
+Click here for more details on the pre-Santana games.

 Was the Mets’ no-hitter drought the longest in Major League Baseball history

 No. The Mets streak lasted 50+ seasons.
 The Philadelphia Phillies were void of a no-hitter for 58 years, 1 month, 18 days between 1906 and 1964.
 The 8,945-game-long streak began on May 3, 1906, one game after Phillies’ southpaw Johnny Lush threw a 6-0 no-hitter against the Brooklyn Superbas.
-It ended on June 21, 1964, when Jim Bunning threw a 6-0 perfect game against the Mets during a Father’s Day doubleheader at Shea (a game seen in person by my dad).
+It ended on June 21, 1964, when Jim Bunning threw a 6-0 perfect game against the Mets during a Father’s Day doubleheader at Shea.

 OK, so why did I launch a Web site devoted to this?

 I understand the skepticism, but hear me out.
 I am a lifelong Mets fan, but my football team is the Tampa Bay Buccaneers.
 On Dec.
 5, 2007, I launched the now defunct PointOfNoReturns.com, a site dedicated to the Bucs’ equally dubious streak of never returning a kickoff for a touchdown.
 Eleven days later, Michael Spurlock returned a kickoff for a touchdown, ending 31¾ years of futility.
 Coincidence?
 Who knows, but I thought a Mets no-hitters site was worth a try.